11 Insights From Conversion Elite 2017

 5. What You See Is What You Get (WYSIWYG) Editors Have Their Limitations:

 Although WYSIWYG visual editors make building A/B tests easier, they can create problems for more complicated tests.
 Annemarie Klaassen gave the example of a test on a travel website where the images change on a regular basis.
 Using a visual editor rapidly resulted in a mass of code that started to slow the page down as each update replicated code used by the editor.
-So, only use visual editors for simple tests and learn to code or get a developer to code more complicated tests.
+So, only use visual editors for simple tests and learn to code or get a developer to code more difficult tests.

 6. Go To A Company That Values CRO: